jgordini/apl-quest-notes/_sources/apl-quest/2013/Seemsa-Bit-Odd-To-Me-APLQuest-2013-1.md

 1. `(2×⊢)` - parses as (2×⍵) - [Identity](https://aplwiki.com/wiki/Identity) replaces `⍵` - () indicates tacit
 2. `1 0⍴⍨2×⊢` [Swap](https://xpqz.github.io/learnapl/manip.html?#selfie-commute-constant) ⍨ - parses as `((2×⍵)⍴1 0)`
-3. `1 0⍴` [Reshape](https://aplwiki.com/wiki/Reshape) see above - returns the argument as boolean vector of ones and zeros
+3. `1 0⍴` [Reshape](https://aplwiki.com/wiki/Reshape) see above - This creates a boolean vector by repeating [1 0] as many times as needed to reach a length of 2×⍵.
 4. `⍸` [Where](https://aplwiki.com/wiki/Identity) gives the indices of ones in a Boolean [vector](https://aplwiki.com/wiki/Vector "Vector")

-This solution is particularly clever as it creates a boolean mask of alternating 1s and 0s, and then uses the Where function to find the indices of the 1s, which correspond to odd numbers.
+This solution creates a boolean mask of alternating 1s and 0s, and then uses the Where function to find the indices of the 1s, which correspond to odd numbers.
 It's designed to work when the index origin is set to 0 (⎕IO←0).

 ### Solution H